LapisHusky/dropperutilities/readme.md

 - Download the file from [releases](https://github.com/LapisHusky/dropperpartybot/releases) for your operating system (probably Windows)
 - You may move it to a folder, or leave it where it was.
 - Run the .exe file to start the proxy if you're on Windows.
 This program is not officially approved by Microsoft, so Windows may present a security warning.
 You can click More Info and find a Run Anyway button.
 A new window should pop up.
 If everything goes as it should, you should see the text: `Proxy started.
 You may now join localhost in Minecraft.
 Keep this window open in the background.`
-- Add a multiplayer server with the IP `localhost` in Minecraft 1.16.1 multiplayer
+- Add a multiplayer server with the IP `localhost` in Minecraft 1.8-1.18.2.
+Any mods that Hypixel supports, including clients like Lunar Client, are also compatible with this.
 - Join the server
 - Check the window from earlier.
 You may need to follow login instructions there the first time you run this, afterwards login information is saved.
+[Why do I need to login?](#Why-do-I-need-to-login?)
 - Once you're in Hypixel, you can use `/tc` or `/togglecommands` to toggle party chat commands on or off.
 By default, they are deactivated.
 - Create or join a party
 - Run `/party chat !help` for a list of commands